Skip to main content

 • IP addresses

-Key-based detection also force-redacts common sensitive fields such as email, phone, password, token, authorization, cookie, and api_key / apiKey.
+Key-based detection force-redacts common sensitive fields such as email, phone, password, token, authorization, cookie, and api_key / apiKey when they appear inside ingested IO payloads.

 What stays intact